vldr/IISModuleJS/README.md

 <img src="https://i.imgur.com/JpPLWOC.png" />
-A middleware for IIS that allows you to harness the power and convenience of JavaScript for each request.
+A middleware for IIS (Internet Information Services) that allows you to harness the power and convenience of JavaScript for each request.
-Only supports the begin request callback for now, make an issue if you want me to implement it.

 #